 After this year’s elections, there will be almost an entirely new set of council members.
-James Taylor, general manager at the Holy Mountain, believes this year’s team will have greater success in registering voters who will help elect a council that is aware of Austin’s culture.
+James Taylor, general manager at the Holy Mountain, believes this year’s team will have greater success in registering voters who will help elect a council that is more awar of Austin’s culture.

 “To have an organization like Austin Music People and someone like Houlihan, who can advocate for the interest of the music community at City Hall, is going to be a huge asset going into this next election cycle,” Taylor said.

 O’Donnell said United We Jam is different from the typical music festivals that take place in Austin.
 He said it helps to create a voice for business owners in the district.